 Every business has employees.
 And most employees get the munchies throughout the day.

-Where To Put Vending Machines
+Where To Put Your Vending Machines

 Every time a new office opens in town, you have the opportunity to line up new locations for your vending machines.
 Even places that only have a few employees still need snacks and drinks.

 - Finding Places To Put Vending Machines